-The Council on Library and Information Resources (CLIR) is pleased to offer fellowships generously funded by The Andrew W. Mellon Foundation for dissertation research in the humanities or related social sciences using original sources.
+Since 2002, with generous funding from The Andrew W. Mellon Foundation, the Council on Library and Information Resources (CLIR) has awarded over 250 fellowships to scholars to support dissertation research in the humanities or related social sciences using original sources.

 The purposes of this fellowship program are to:

 - help junior scholars in the humanities and related social sciences gain skill and creativity in developing knowledge from original sources;